Born in the Purple

 Opening Scene - The Imperial Birthing Chamber

 Emperor Leo VI, nicknamed "the Wise," paced anxiously in an adjacent chamber.
 At forty-seven years old, he had waited decades for a male heir.
-Three previous marriages had produced no surviving sons, and this fourth marriage to Zoe - technically illegal under church law - was his final hope for securing the succession.
+Three previous marriages had produced no surviving sons, and this fourth marriage to Zoe, technically illegal under church law, was his final hope for securing the succession.

 The air was thick with incense as midwives scurried about, their soft sandals whispering across the mosaic floors.
 Religious icons gazed down from every wall, their gold leaf catching the candlelight.
-The Patriarch Nicholas Mystikos stood ready to perform the baptism, though his presence was charged with tension - he had strongly opposed this fourth marriage as uncanonical.
+The Patriarch Nicholas Mystikos stood ready to perform the baptism, though his presence was charged with tension.
+He had strongly opposed this fourth marriage as uncanonical.

 Finally, a piercing newborn cry split the air.
 "A boy!" came the jubilant announcement.
 "A healthy son!"
 Leo rushed in to find Zoe cradling their infant, who would be named Constantine VII.
 Tears streamed down the emperor's face as he gazed upon his long-awaited heir.
 The future of the Macedonian dynasty seemed secure at last.